 Clothes horses and ironing boards.
 I’ve always thought that would make a good title for my autobiography, if I ever write one.
 I must have purchased at least eleven of them!
 Not because I am particularly fond of these household items, but rather due to the fact that they’re both awkwardly sized and relatively inexpensive, which means they tend to get left behind and bought anew, each time I move house.
 And I move a lot!
 It’s extremely rare that I ever live in the same place for more than 18 months.
-At the start of this new year, I find myself, once again, in a state of temporary homelessness, my belongings divided between family member’s garages, attics and spare rooms.
-I fled London last year when Covid hit, choosing to spend lockdown with family in Norfolk and inherit the accompanied comforts of shared mealtimes, countryside walks and bike rides.
+At the start of this new year, I find myself, once again, in a state of temporary homelessness, my belongings divided between family member’s garages, attics, and spare rooms.
+I fled London last year when Covid hit, choosing to lockdown with family in Norfolk and inherit the accompanied comforts of shared mealtimes, countryside walks, and bike rides.

-As I write this, I’m sat in a yellow wingback armchair, in the bay window of a beautiful holiday home in Cromer, a seaside town on the north Norfolk coast.
+As I write this, I’m sat in a yellow wingback armchair, in the bay window of a beautiful holiday home in Cromer, a seaside town on the north-Norfolk coast.
 A dear friend has lent me the apartment for a few months and I’m making the most of this opportunity to enjoy an uncharacteristically restful start to the new year.
 Each morning I walk a hundred or so yards to the beach, coffee in hand, to stare out at the sandwich of sand, sea and sky which changes composition on every visit.
-With wave upon wave of bad news hitting us each evening as we sit down to dinner, I’ve found that being close to the ocean helps me feel aware of my relative insignificance, and achieve the sense of perspective, often gained when staring up at a mountain or looking down at the earth from an aeroplane in flight.
+With wave upon wave of bad news hitting us each evening as we sit down to dinner, I’ve found that being close to the ocean helps me feel aware of my relative insignificance, and achieve the sense of perspective, often gained when staring up at a mountain or looking down at the earth from an airplane in flight.

 ‘Look deeper into nature and then you will understand everything better.’
 Albert Einstein